 On April 12, 2018, we entered into the Forward Purchase Agreement with HighPeak Energy Partners, LP ("HPEP I"), an affiliate of our Sponsor (the "Forward Purchase Agreement").
-At or prior to the closing of the business combination (as defined below) (the "Closing"), the Forward Purchase Agreement will be amended and restated in its entirety in the form of the Forward Purchase Agreement Amendment (the "Forward Purchase Agreement Amendment") and the purchasers thereunder (which may include affiliates of HPEP I or unrelated third parties) will collectively have the right, but not the obligation, to purchase, in connection with the Closing, any number of forward purchase units, up to the maximum amount of forward purchase units permitted thereunder, which in any event will not exceed 15,000,000 forward purchase units, with each forward purchase unit consisting of one share of common stock of HighPeak Energy, Inc. ("HighPeak Energy") and one-half of one whole warrant (which whole warrant is exercisable for HighPeak Energy common stock), for \$10.00 per forward purchase unit, or an aggregate maximum amount of up to \$150,000,000.
-The forward purchase warrants (if any) will have the same terms as the private placement warrants and the shares of HighPeak Energy common stock issued in connection with the issuance of forward purchase units (if any) will be identical to all other shares of HighPeak Energy common stock.
-The purchasers have no obligation to purchase any forward purchase units in connection with the business combination (as defined below) and may unilaterally terminate the Forward Purchase Agreement prior to the business combination (as defined below).
+At or prior to the closing of the business combination (as defined below) (the "Closing"), the Forward Purchase Agreement will be amended and restated in its entirety in the form of the Forward Purchase Agreement (the "Forward Purchase Agreement") and the purchasers thereunder (which may include affiliates of HPEP I or unrelated third parties) will collectively have the right, but not the obligation, to purchase, in connection with the Closing, any number of forward purchase units, up to the maximum amount of forward purchase units permitted thereunder, which in any event will not exceed 15,000,000 forward purchase units, with each forward purchase unit consisting of one share of common stock of HighPeak Energy, Inc. ("HighPeak Energy") and one-half of one whole warrant (which whole warrant is exercisable for HighPeak Energy common stock), for \$10.00 per forward purchase unit, or an aggregate maximum amount of up to \$150,000,000.
+The forward purchase warrants (if any) will have the same terms as the private placement warrants and the shares of HighPeak Energy common stock issued in connection with the business combination (as defined below) and may unilaterally terminate the Forward Purchase any forward purchase units in connection with the business combination (as defined below) and may unilaterally terminate the Forward Purchase Agreement prior to the business combination (as defined below).